ElDominanteGrande/wot_mod_gamesense/ReadMe.md

 <Repo-folder>\utils\build_mod.py
 ```

-Be sure to change the configration for the build according to your system (installation path of World of Tanks) and if you want to deploy the created .wotmod file instantly to your World of Tanks installation.
+Be sure to change the configuration for the build according to your system (installation path of World of Tanks) and if you want to deploy the created .wotmod file instantly to your World of Tanks installation.
 See configuration here:

 ```bash